Posturing: When The Image We Project Is Everything

 Not all people share the struggles of the left-wing punk movements, nor of the bikers who claim for themselves the right to transgress the rules of use of public space.
 However, many more people go to concerts, go on vacation, or meet up with friends from time to time.
 And many of these people have access to their profiles on the social networks

-You may be interested: How to Reveal a Family Secret?
+You may be interested: How to Get Away from a Toxic Family?
+11 Methods to Neutralize a Toxic Family Member

 Everything is based on social networks